-During our case against the Investigatory Powers Act, it emerged that MI5 has unlawfully stored and mishandled people’s data for a decade, including not deleting it and sharing it when it shouldn’t have.
-MI5 didn’t report its lawbreaking to the surveillance watchdog, and provided false information to get warrants and spy on us.
+During our case against the Investigatory Powers Act, it emerged that MI5 has unlawfully stored and mishandled people’s data for a decade, including not deleting it when it should have done.
+For a long time, MI5 didn’t report its lawbreaking to the surveillance watchdog, and provided false information to get warrants and spy on us.

 These actions breach the safeguards put in place to protect our rights to privacy and free expression.

 We’re arguing these breaches show the Investigatory Powers Act isn’t fit for purpose.
 If state agencies can knowingly breach safeguards for years, undetected, the safeguards are clearly inadequate.